Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 311 Modern Geometry I (3 Credits)

 Re-examination of Euclidean plane geometry as a postulational system.
-Emphasis on formulating definitions and constructing valid proofs including mathematical reasoning, postulational method, finite geometries, congruence, similarity, parallelism, and con
+Emphasis on formulating definitions and constructing valid proofs including mathematical reasoning, postulational method, finite geometries, congruence, similarity, parallelism, and construction with ruler and compass.

 MTH 331 Algebraic Structures (3 Credits)